-the proof, they define a 3-dimensional Brouwer fixed point problem and proved it is PPAD-complete.
-By reducing it to 4-NASH, they show that the latter one is also complete in PPAD.
+Recently, Daskalakis, Goldberg and Papadimitriou [3] proved that the problem of computing Nash equilibria in games with four players is PPAD-complete.
+In the proof, they define a 3D Brouwer fixed point problem and proved it is PPAD-complete.
+By reducing it to 4-Nash, they show that the latter is also complete in PPAD.

-In this section, we first define a new problem 2D-BROUWER which is a 2-dimensional analogue of the 3-dimensional problem in [4].
-By reducing 2D-SPERNER to 2D-BROUWER, we prove the latter is PPAD-complete.
+In this section, we first define a new problem 2D-BROUWER which is a 2D analogue of the 3D problem [3].
+By reducing 2D-SPERNER to 2D-BROUWER, we prove the latter is also PPAD-complete.